 The Community Justice Forum (CJF) is the primary model of restorative justice endorsed by the RCMP.
-This model includes the offender, the offender’s supporters, the victim, the victim’s supporters, the investigating officer is invited to attend as well as anyone else who has been affected or harmed by the incident.
+This model invites the offender’s supporters, the victim, the victim’s supporters and the investigating officer, in addition to the offender, to attend, as well as anyone else who has been affected or harmed by the incident.
 The Community Justice Forum uses a trained facilitator to guide participants through the resolution process.
 The facilitator follows a script to maintain order, keep the group on task, and ensure that each participant is heard.
 The participants, not the facilitator, agree on the resolution.

 The following criteria must be met before the case is deemed suitable for a CJF: